 Open-Face Chinese poker can be classified as a variant of regular Chinese poker.
 In case if you are not familiar with latter even then you can learn this game quite easily.
 The one thing which can help a new player to learn how to play Open-Face Chinese poker more efficiently is familiarity with poker hands.

-Like any other variant of poker, Open-Face Chinese poker is played with a standard deck of cards.
+Like any type of poker game, Open-Face Chinese poker is played with a standard deck of cards.
 Each player is required to form best possible hands from the cards distributed to him by the dealer.
 The only major difference lies in the fact that unlike other poker variants, this game does not require any bets to be placed during the game itself.
 All players play with ‘per point’ system.
 The player who is able to garner highest points is declared winner.

 Game Play of Open-Face Chinese poker